Lagos-Calabar Coastal Highway: Public reaction to commissioning of 30km Section 1

 On 26 May 2025, President Tinubu formally commissioned the first section of the Lagos-Calabar Coastal Highway.
-The 30-kilometer stretch, known as Section 1, runs from Ahmadu Bello Way to Eleko Junction in Lagos State.
+The 30 km stretch, known as Section 1, runs from Ahmadu Bello Way to Eleko Junction in Lagos State.
 The event, which was attended by government officials and contractors, was described by the presidency as a major step forward in the implementation of a nationally strategic project.

 However, the commissioning drew mixed reactions from the public and commentators.
-Critics noted that only a small portion of the planned 700-kilometer highway had been completed at the time, calling the ceremony premature.
+Critics noted that only a small portion of the planned 700 km highway had been completed at the time, calling the ceremony premature.
 Others questioned the decision to celebrate progress before substantial work had been done across the remaining segments.
 Analysts also highlighted concerns about potential political motives behind the event.